kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 The update operation will attempt to update the batch information after a scheduling or nomination has taken place.
 In service of this updating we will introduce an optional plugin interface for "Rescoring".
 The rescoring interface will take the pod and the scoring information for the node we bound the pod to.
 The update operation will call the rescoring interface on all plugins.
 Each plugin can return one of three results:

  * **Infeasible:** If the plugin can determine another pod of this kind cannot be placed on the node, then it returns infeasible.
 If *any* plugin returns infeasible for the node, we will simply drop this node from the results, and save the rest for our next round.
  * **Updated:** If the plugin can update the score it will do so in the node object and return this response.
 If *all* plugins return updated for the node, then we can keep the node in our results and just reorder it.
-We will not implement this in v1, but will leave it possible for v2.
+We will not implement this in this KEP, but will leave it possible for future KEPs.
  * **Unknown:** If the plugin does not know how to update the score / feasibility of the node it can return unknown.
 If a scoring / filtering plugin doesn't implement the interface we assume unknown for all calls.
 If *no* plugin returns infeasible, and *any* plugin returns unknown, we will drop all of the scheduling results and not attempt to reuse them.

-In v1 we will implement "infeasible" rescoring functions for key plugins that we know can tell (nodeports, noderesources, etc).
+In this KEP we will implement "infeasible" rescoring functions for key plugins that we know can tell (nodeports, noderesources, etc).
 This will effectively limit the use of batching to specific workloads we can identify as "1-pod-per-node" but will open the path for us to continually expand the cases where we can apply batching by enhancing and adding rescoring functions.

 #### Nominate

 The nominate operation will take a pod with a matching signature and assign its nominated node name, using the first node in the list.
 Nomination will also call the update operation to update the results for use on more pods in the future.
 Note that nomination doesn't actually schedule the pod, but it ensures that when the pod is scheduled it will take the fast path and not re-evaluate the full set of nodes.
 By separately these decisions we can use the batching mechanism in multiple places, including gang scheduling.
+This resuses our existing node nomination path, which is done entirely in memory.

 ### Opportunistic batching